 Frosh Winter Warm Up

 Frosh Winter Warm Up welcomes the frosh class to their career community and the resources available to them.
-Attracting hundreds of students every year, this rite of passage connects students to their Career Community Team, campus partners, alumni, upper-level students, opportunities, and their peers through various activities.
+Attracting hundreds of students every year, this rite of passage connects students to their Career Community Team, campus partners, alumni, upperclassmen, opportunities, and their peers through various activities.

-The Behind the Scenes program hosted by the Frosh/Soph Career Community Team invites notable alumni from various career fields – ranging from arts to finance - to campus to discuss their work with students.
+The Expert in Residence program hosted by the Frosh/Soph Career Community Team invites notable alumni from various career fields – ranging from arts to finance - to campus to discuss their work with students.
 Often including experiential activities simulating their work, these alumni take an active role in helping undeclared students discover their interests and learn about the world of work.
-Behind the Scenes events are held throughout the academic year.
+Expert in Residence events are held throughout the academic year.